 The castle was located in the north-eastern corner of the town and connected with the town fortifications, with the main castle house placed in their line.
 From the east, it was protected by a wide Vistula bed and the Mątawa River flowing into it from the south.
 It is not known whether it was separated by the ditch, or only by the simple curtains of the wall.
 The town itself was situated on a high slope of the Vistula, the steep hillside of which protected it against the approach of the enemy from the east.
 Also on the north side it was protected by a wide and deep ravine, while from the south-west and at the north-west corner by a 30-meter-wide ditch that could be fed with water.

 The former castle’s main house was brick, three-story building with the dimensions of 12,3×39 meters and a height of 9 meters.
-In the vaulted ground floors there were utility rooms, and under them cellars.
+In the vaulted ground floors there were utility rooms set in one line.
 On the first floor, there was a pfleger’s lodging room, a refectory and a guest room.
-The chambers were covered with wooden ceilings and decorated in the fifteenth century with paintings.
+These chambers were covered with wooden ceilings, and the refectory, serving as the main representative room, was decorated with paintings in 1404.
 Above them was a granary storey, equipped with a defensive porch.
-The façade from the courtyard side was provided with timber cloisters.
-The second, lower wing, probably economic, was attached to the main house from the north.
-From the west, there was a courtyard, surrounded by a wall with a gate leading to the town.
+The façade from the courtyard side was provided with timber cloisters, which provides vertical and horizontal communication between the rooms.

-Leksykon zamków w Polsce, L.Kajzer, S.Kołodziejski, J.Salm, Warszawa 2003.
+Leksykon zamków w Polsce, red.
+L.Kajzer, Warszawa 2003.